The Change of Horses 2005

 Organisers and residents at Orpington Folk Club, April 2015 before Ken & Mike's retirement.

 Tuesday 26th March 2019, bad news arrives Wisdom & Michaela are leaving the Change of Horses at very short notice.
 This unfortunately leaves the venue without a licensee, so has had to close for an undetermined time.
-After much searching by us all, Anne was able to find us a venue at the Rosecroft Social Club, St Mary Cray, for as long as we need.
+After much searching by us all, Anne was able to find us a venue at the Rosecroft Social Club, St Mary Cray, for as long as we need it.
 It is hoped that we will be able to return to the Change of Horses, soon.

 Orpington folk club is the longest continuing surviving folk club in Kent